MBradbury/iot-trust-task-alloc/README.md

 cd iot-trust-task-alloc && git submodule update --init
 ```

-4. Install Wireshark
+5. Install Wireshark

+NOTE: These instructions are old.
+Please instead install Wireshark 3.4 or later as you normally would.

 Install the latest version of wireshark to be able to analyse OSCORE packets.
-Instructions originated from [here](https://ask.wireshark.org/question/9916/wireshark-302-linux-for-debianubuntu/)
+Instructions originated from [here](https://ask.wireshark.org/question/9916/wireshark-302-linux-for-debianubuntu/).

 ```bash
 cd ~